Lucas-Amantino/viperdb/readme.md

 # Viper data base

-This Module makes it possible to store data on the user's pc or on the server itself.
+This Module makes it possible to store data on the user's pc.

 ## Installation

 ` npm install viperdb --save `

 # How to use

+## Create data

-## DataBases
+### DataBases

 In viperdb we organize our data into tables and tables in databases, the following example shows how to create a database.